Stem cell freezing errors led to child’s death

 It was suggested by a coroner that Sophie’s death could have been prevented had there not been a problem during the medical procedure at Great Ormond Street Hospital.
 It was heard that a more successful grafting of the cells could have prevented her, and three other children’s deaths.
-Eight children in total were found to have had problems after the stem cell treatment.
+Eight children in total were found to have had issues after the stem-cell treatment.

 Stem cells not maturing properly

 Great Ormond Street Hospital said that they had carried out multiple tests before undergoing the transplants, methods they have been using for the last ten years.
 In July 2013, Ryan Loughran (13 months) from Bournemouth died; Sophie died a week later; followed by Katie Joyce (4 years) from Hertfordshire who died in October.
 In August 2014, five-year-old Muhanna al-Hayany from Kuwait also died following the procedure.